davidsblog/openwrt-build-ht-tm02-nim/README.md

 `ht02nim nim c --cpu:mipsel --os:linux myprog.nim`

-Compilation is done inside the container, but the source code (and resulting binary) will be in the current directory.
+Compilation is done inside the *container*, but the source code (and resulting binary) will be in the current directory of the *host* machine.
+I find it to be an easy way to cross-compile from many different machines.